neilramaswamy/nr-spark/docs/ss-manual-stateful.md

 ## Chapter Overview

 Stateful stream processing is exceptionally powerful, but to get the most out of it, you'll need a little bit of streaming "theory" under your belt.
-(Don't worry, there aren't any proofs, at least in this section.)
+(Don't worry, there aren't any proofs.)

-So, the first three sub-sections of this Introduction to Stateful Stream Processing will give you domain knowledge in stateful stream processing.
-The last four sub-sections will apply this domain knowledge to Structured Streaming, and we'll show you end-to-end examples with runnable code.
+So, the first three sub-sections of this Introduction to Stateful Stream Processing will give you domain knowledge in stateful stream processing, without showing you any Structured Streaming-specific code.
+The next few sub-sections will apply this domain knowledge to the actual Structured Streaming library, including end-to-end examples you can run yourself.